Exhibits

 These artifacts, once discovered during archaeological digs at Obadjiwan–Fort Témiscamingue National Historic Site, were repatriated after being carefully stored in Parks Canada's national collection facilities.

-This year, the artifact exhibition is presented to the general public to share the symbolic value of this collection, which commemorates a part of the rich Indigenous culture.
+This year, the artifact exhibit is presented to the general public to share the symbolic value of this collection, which commemorates a part of the rich Indigenous culture.

 What to see: tinkling cones, arrowheads, glass beads and projectiles.

-Location: room la Dérouine, in the visitor and interpretation center
+Location: room la Dérouine, in the visitor and interpretation centre

-Accessibility: The exhibition is located on the first floor of the visitor and interpretation centre.
+Accessibility: The exhibit is located on the first floor of the visitor and interpretation centre.
 The main entrance is accessible, with no external threshold and automatic door opener.

 Date modified :